ADL CLI

 Services

-Services provide dependency injection for skills.
-Define custom services with interfaces and factory functions.
+Services provide dependency injection for tools.
+Define custom services with interfaces and factory functions; tools list them under inject: and receive typed handles at runtime.

 services: